 The Meta-Tip

-The biggest productivity gain isn’t any single trick — it’s building the habit of asking “can Claude Code do this?” before starting any repetitive task.
+The biggest productivity gain isn’t any single trick — it’s building the habit of asking “can AI do this for me?” before starting any repetitive task.
+And how you ask matters — good prompt engineering patterns make a huge difference in output quality.

 Half the time, it can.
 The other half, it can’t — but you only lost 30 seconds asking.

-What Claude Code tips do you use?
+What AI coding tricks have you found useful?
 I’m always looking for new workflows.